npj/resulang/README.md

 This will generate the basic structure of a resulang app as well as a few key files:

-* `my_resume/data/resume.yaml`
+* `my_resume/resume.yaml`

-    This is where you define your resume.
+    This is where you put your resume data.

 * `my_resume/templates/resume.html.erb`

-    This is where you write your resume html which has access to the data in my_resume/data/resume.yaml
+    This is where you write your resume html which has access to the data in my_resume/resume.yaml

 A resume is broken into named sections.
 For example: